GridOPTICS/GridPACK/docs/markdown/BASIC_INSTALL.md

 This step will take a few minutes.

-Step 5.
+Step 3.5.
 Once the configuration is complete, run the following commands to compile and test PETSc
 ```
 make
 make install
 make check
 ```

-Step 6.
+Step 3.6.
 Once PETSc installation is complete and all tests pass after running `make check`, you'll see three directories `include`, `lib`, and `bin` under the installation directory `${PWD}/install_for_gridpack`

 More information on building and installing PETSc can be found [here](required/PETSC.md).
 In the unlikely event that PETSc cannot download and build ParMETIS, more information of building this library can be found [here](required/PARMETIS.md).

-## Building GridPACK
+## <b>Step 4: Install GridPACK</b>
 Now that we have installed the needed dependencies, we can proceed with downloading and installing GridPACK.

-Step 1.
+Step 4.1.
 Download GridPACK
 ```
 git clone https://github.com/GridOPTICS/GridPACK.git
 ```
-Step 2.
+Step 4.2.
 Change branch to develop
 ```
 git checkout develop
 ```
-Step 3. `cd GridPACK/src`
+Step 4.3. `cd GridPACK/src`

-Step 4.
+Step 4.4.
 Create build directory `mkdir build`, and cd to it - `cd build`

-Step 5.
+Step 4.5.
 Copy the following GridPACK configuration commands to a file (name it for e.g. `build.sh`)
 ```
 rm -rf CMake*
 cmake \